International Driving Permit

 Follow these steps:

 STEP 1 – Check that your home country’s license meets certain specific criteria.

 - It must say “date of issue” or “issue date.”
 The date of issue must be at least three months prior to your arrival in Japan.

 - If your home license uses a different term to refer to the date you received your license or if it does not include this information at all, you will need to obtain a letter from the licensing center in your home country (state/province) stating the date when your license was issued.

 - If you renewed your license within three months of coming to Japan, you will need to obtain a driving record or letter from the licensing center in your home country (State/Province) stating the date when your first driver’s license was issued.

 - If you received a license for the very first time within three months of coming to Japan, you will not be able to convert to a Japanese license and will need to obtain a Japanese license from the start (i.e. by attending driving school) in order to drive in Japan.

 STEP 2 – You will need to get your home country’s license officially translated into Japanese.

 - This can only be done at your country’s consulate or the Japan Automobile Federation (JAF).
 In Kumamoto, it’s easiest to go with JAF.
 The translation costs ￥3000 and you can get it by mail through the Fukuoka branch.
-Either way, download the application form here or download the paper form here (Japanese site) and mail it in if you don’t have a credit card.
+You can either complete the online application form here or download the paper form here (Japanese site) and mail it in if you don’t have a credit card.

 Fukuoka JAF office: 5-12-27 Muromi, Sawara-ku, Fukuoka-shi, Fukuoka-ken 〒814-8505 (〒814-8505 福岡市早良区室見5-12-27)